Hari-nikesh-cce/StopWatch_using_Python/README.md

 You can see a tkinter window will open with buttons.

 You can also view code and understand, as it is reviewed from top to bottom.
 It will be easier to understand.

+Note: If the stopwatch starts from 13:00 in timing, then open the code and change the counter value to 28800 in all counter in the code.